Reflective surfaces (climate engineering): Green Globes

-The Green Globe system is used in Canada and the United States.
+The Green Globes system is used in Canada and the United States.
 In the U.S., Green Globes is owned and operated by the Green Building Initiative (GBI).
 In Canada, the version for existing buildings is owned and operated by BOMA Canada under the brand name 'Go Green' (Visez vert).

 Green Globe uses performance benchmark criteria to evaluate a building's likely energy consumption, comparing the building design against data generated by the EPA's Target Finder, which reflects real building performance.
 Buildings may earn a rating of between one and four globes.
 This is an online system; a building's information is verified by a Green Globes-approved and trained licensed engineer or architect.
 To qualify for a rating, roofing materials must have a solar reflectance of at least 0.65 and thermal emittance of at least 0.90.
 As many as 10 points may be awarded for 1–100 percent roof coverage with either vegetation or highly reflective materials or both.
 The basis in physics of a high emittance is quite questionable, since it merely describes a material which easily radiates infrared wavelength heat to the environment, contributing to the greenhouse effect.
 Highly reflective, low-emittance materials are much better at reducing energy consumption.